 This arrangement enables developers to recoup some or all of the foregone revenue associated with offering some of the units at prices affordable to low- or moderate-income households.
 A policy to provide a density bonus to qualifying developments is essentially a type of voluntary inclusionary zoningRegulation or incentive to include units within a development for low- and moderate-income families.
 Also referred to as inclusionary housing. policy, though many communities simply refer to the policy as a “density bonus.”
 Density bonuses are also common cost offsets in mandatory inclusionary zoning policies.
 Depending on how the policy is structured, the additional density may be used to build up or out; that is, to add more floors to a multifamily building or additional structures to a planned development.
 Density bonuses are most likely to yield affordable housing in neighborhoods with a robust level of construction or redevelopment activity, where residential development types include moderate- or high-density development, and where the bonus is carefully calibrated to make it financially advantageous to developers.
+Density bonuses are less likely to result in development in soft housing marketAlthough there is no standard industry definition, a softening market refers to any neighborhood, market area, or region that demonstrates a decline in prices or deterioration in other market conditions as evidenced by an oversupply of existing inventory or extended marketing times. [adapted from HUD]s or markets where construction costs exceed market rents.

 Cities, towns and counties interested in allowing bonus density at eligible developments will need to consider the way that the policy is structured, as well as how effective it is likely to be in the context of local neighborhoods and development sites.
 In this section, we describe some of the ways that density bonuses can be designed to provide effective incentives for affordable housing in different types of communities.